 Feedback received through the consultations is relayed directly to you the applicant, and you are given an opportunity to respond as needed.
-Modifications to your research project (e.g. changes to the methods, location, and timing of fieldwork) may be required to avoid negative impacts and disruptions identified by Inuit.
-Please keep in mind that the Scientists Act allows one full year for Nunavut's Science Advisor to review a research license application before issuing a license.
-The Science Advisor may decide to extend the license application review period when legitimate concerns are identified about a research project.
-This extended consultation time allows for the research applicant to further discuss the research plans with the concerned community(ies) and make any necessary changes to the project to accommodate local concerns.
+Modifications to your research project (e.g. changes to the methods, location, and timing of fieldwork) may be required to avoid negative impacts and disruptions identified through the consultation process.
+Please keep in mind that the Scientists Act allows Nunavut's Science Advisor up to one full year to review a research license application before issuing a license.
+The Science Advisor may decide to extend the license application review period beyond the standard 45 day period when additional time is needed to address concerns raised by consulted agencies.